 This refers to the interactions that children have with literacy materials (books, magazines, etc.) as well as how they communicate, through speaking and later through writing.
 Developing a strong foundation for literacy greatly aids children’s academic success later on.

 This domain can also be considered the “knowledge” domain as it refers to reasoning, thinking, and understanding.
-It includes cause-and-effect, spatial relationships, problem solving, imitation, memory, number sense, classification, and symbolic play, all of which are important for knowledge growth and development.
+It includes cause-and-effect, spatial relationships, problem-solving, imitation, memory, number sense, classification, and symbolic play, all of which are important for knowledge growth and development.

 Just as important as cognitive development is physical development, or practicing fine and gross motor skills.
 Besides mastering physical coordination and the movement of the body, physical skills affect a child’s growth.

 Play is a major mode of learning for young children.
-It allows them to discover, create, manipulate, experiment, and explore, allowing them to learn and make meaning of their world and surrounding environment.
+It allows them to discover, create, manipulate, experiment, and explore, allowing them to learn and make meaning of their world and the surrounding environment.
 Add in engagement with others and play can satisfy each domain of a child’s development.

-The Reggio-Emilia Approach is considered a child-led approach because it allows children to express themselves and explore their environment independently in order to learn.
+The Reggio-Emilia approach is considered a child-led approach because it allows children to express themselves and explore their environment independently in order to learn.
 It views children as learners who are active, strong, capable, and competent and follows the principle that their learning is based on their interests.
 The classroom environment is considered a “third teacher” and children are free to show their understanding and express their thoughts as they wish.

-Emergent learning is a way of teaching and planning curriculum in which educators observe children to determine their initial interests and develop meaningful play learning experiences based on these interests.
+Emergent learning is a way of teaching and planning a curriculum in which educators observe children determine their initial interests and develop meaningful play learning experiences based on these interests.
 Learning opportunities are structured, taking into account children’s needs and interests, and aim to support their key developmental skills.

 Another approach to educating children is Waldorf, a holistic approach.
 Academic subjects are not taught until the age of about seven years.
 Instead, children are educated in groups through activities – such as storytelling, art, and music – led by the teacher.
 The idea is to let children use their natural curiosity to teach themselves and learn at their own pace.